What Is Buying Group?

 What is the difference between a buying group and a buying committee?

 A buying committee describes the typical roles involved in purchase decisions at a company.
 A buying group is the actual set of named individuals participating in a specific deal.
 Buying committees are abstract profiles.
 Buying groups are real people in live opportunities.
+This is a common area of focus for account-based marketing teams working to improve their approach to Buying Group.

 How do you identify buying group members?

 Combine CRM data, LinkedIn research, sales conversations, and ABM platform insights.
 Look for people in roles that typically influence purchases in your category.
 ABM platforms increasingly use AI to suggest probable buying group members based on data signals.
+This is a common area of focus for account-based marketing teams working to improve their approach to Buying Group.

 Why do buying groups matter for ABM?

 ABM targets accounts, but deals are won by engaging the specific people in the buying group.
 Understanding who they are, what they care about, and where they stand determines whether your account-level campaigns translate into actual revenue.
+This is a common area of focus for account-based marketing teams working to improve their approach to Buying Group.